-4See also Williams et al. (2008) for a survey
+7See also Williams et al. (2008) for a survey.

-Our paper is also related to Grinstein and Hribar (2004) who study discretionary bonus payments awarded following the completion of acquisitions i.e. $ex\ post$ - the GPB grants we study are in contrast awarded $ex\ ante$.
-Although they find that such bonuses are more likely to be paid to more powerful CEOs, they do not find that the bonuses are related to deal performance.
-Moreover, such bonuses are also predominantly associated with large deals whereas GPBs, in addition to being used far more frequently, appear to impact smaller deals.
-Our paper also complements Dasgupta et al. (2019) and Aboody et al. (2000) who show that compensation tied to earnings per share (EPS) impacts the structure of acquisition deals.
+Our paper is also related to Grinstein and Hribar (2004) who study discretionary bonus payments awarded following the completion of acquisitions, i.e., ex-post.
+In contrast, the GPB grants we study are awarded ex-ante.
+Even though Grinstein and Hribar (2004) find that such bonuses are more likely to be paid to more powerful CEOs, they do not find that such grants are related to deal performance.
+Moreover, such bonuses are also predominantly associated with large deals, whereas GPBs, in addition to being used far more frequently, appear to impact smaller deals.
+Our paper also complements the studies of Dasgupta et al. (2019) and Aboody et al. (2000), who show that compensation tied to earnings per share (EPS) impacts the structure of M&A deals.